0xDEADFED5/oggify_csv/README.md

 You soul is also searched, but DirectoryNotFound.

 # Changes from Oggify
-core/src/spotify_id.rs changed to use std u128, was using some old ass crate to do it before. librespot a3c63b4e055f3ec68432d4a27479bed102e68e9e files are now local. because. the CSV/M3U shit, obviously.
+*core/src/spotify_id.rs changed to use std u128, was using some old ass crate to do it before.

+*librespot a3c63b4e055f3ec68432d4a27479bed102e68e9e files are now local. because.

+*The CSV/M3U shit, obviously.

-File names are mostly sanitized for Windows.
+*File names are mostly sanitized for Windows.

-The code is formatted and 10x uglier than before.
+*The code is formatted and 10x uglier than before.

 ## Should this exist?
 Probably not.
 Go support the artists.
 I made this for selfish reasons.

 The only reason I'm sharing this is so that people don't pay for malware to do the same thing.

 ## Will you update or otherwise support this?